Gravity of Earth: Latitude

 The surface of the Earth is rotating, so it is not an inertial frame of reference.
 At latitudes nearer the Equator, the outward centrifugal force produced by Earth's rotation is larger than at polar latitudes.
 This counteracts the Earth's gravity to a small degree – up to a maximum of 0.3% at the Equator – and reduces the apparent downward acceleration of falling objects.

 The second major reason for the difference in gravity at different latitudes is that the Earth's equatorial bulge (itself also caused by centrifugal force from rotation) causes objects at the Equator to be further from the planet's center than objects at the poles.
-Because the force due to gravitational attraction between two bodies (the Earth and the object being weighed) varies inversely with the square of the distance between them, an object at the Equator experiences a weaker gravitational pull than an object on one of the poles.
+The force due to gravitational attraction between two masses (a piece of the Earth and the object being weighed) varies inversely with the square of the distance between them.
+The distribution of mass is also different below someone on the equator and below someone at a pole.
+The net result is that an object at the Equator experiences a weaker gravitational pull than an object on one of the poles.

 In combination, the equatorial bulge and the effects of the surface centrifugal force due to rotation mean that sea-level gravity increases from about 9.780 m/s2 at the Equator to about 9.832 m/s2 at the poles, so an object will weigh approximately 0.5% more at the poles than at the Equator.